Accretion tori around rotating neutron stars II: Oscillations and precessions: Introduction

 \section{Introduction}

-Accretion disks are responsible for the strong observable radiation emitted by systems of accreting black holes (BHs) or neutron stars (NSs).
-Analyzing their spectral and timing properties poses an excellent opportunity to explore strong gravity \citep{2002apa..book.....F,2008bhad.book.....K} as well as super-dense matter equation of state \citep[EoS,~][]{2007PhR...442..109L}.
-Here we are especially motivated by several specific challenges arising in contemporary astrophysical research in the field of X-ray variability.
+Accretion discs are responsible for the strong observable radiation emitted by systems of accreting black holes (BHs) or neutron stars (NSs).
+Analysing their spectral and timing properties poses an excellent opportunity to explore strong gravity \citep{2002apa..book.....F,2008bhad.book.....K} as well as super-dense matter equation of state \citep[EoS,~][]{2007PhR...442..109L}.
+Here, we are especially motivated by several specific challenges arising in contemporary astrophysical research in the field of X-ray variability.